Pacific Wrecks

 Sewart and Lee were officially declared dead the day of the mission.

 Sewart earned the Distinguished Service Cross (DSC), Distinguished Flying Cross (DFC) with Oak Leaf Cluster, Silver Star, Air Medal with two Oak Leaf Clusters and Purple Heart, posthumously.
-He is memorialized at Manila American Cemetery on the tablets of the missing.
+He is memorialized at Manila American Cemetery on the tablets of the missing and remains listed as Missing In Action (MIA).

 References